Enterprise AI governance starts where SSO ends.

 rules:

-# Hard tenant boundary — enforced on every tool call
+# Hard tenant boundary: enforced on each governed tool call

 - name: tenant-isolation